derekfrye/sql-middleware/docs/README.md

 ### Transactions with custom logic

 Here, the APIs do differ.
-(Appears not easy to consolidate, so idk that we'll fix it.)
-So if you need custom transactions with logic between `connection.transaction()` and `connection.commit()`, its supported, but it looks database-specific.
+(Appears not easy to consolidate, so idk that we'll ever have similar API.)
+So if you need transactions with rust code between `connection.transaction()` and `connection.commit()`, its supported, but it becomes a bit more database-specific.

 <table>
 <tr>